Also known as the “Indian antelopes,” or “ black buck,” blackbucks are large mammals that live in several areas of Asia.

 Description

 Male and female blackbucks appear distinctly different.
-The horns on the male blackbucks are long, spiral, and they have darker coats.
+The horns on the male blackbucks are long spirals, and they have darker coats.

 Their chest and faces are black, while other parts of their bodies appear brown.
-The rings around their eyes are while, same with their undersides.
+The rings around their eyes are the same as their undersides.

-Female blackbucks, however, have no horns, and unlike the males, have brighter caramel-brown coats.
-Male blackbucks weight more than the females, but both their shoulder height can teach up 27 to 33 inches tall.
+Female blackbucks, however, have no horns and, unlike the males, have brighter caramel-brown coats.
+Male blackbucks weigh more than females, but their shoulder height can be 27 to 33 inches tall.

 Habitat

-These fascinating mammals have different habitat preferences, but it depends on the season.
-They can survive in dry forests, semi-desert places, thorn forests, open woodlands, scrublands, and more.
+These fascinating mammals have different habitat preferences depending on the season.
+They can survive in dry forests, semi-desert places, thorn forests, open woodlands, and scrublands.

 Blackbucks would commonly seek protection within their natural habitat, away from human interaction and predators.

-There are several sites throughout India that the government provided as a wildlife reserve for animals such as the blackbuck.
+The government has provided several sites throughout India as a wildlife reserve for animals, such as the blackbuck.

 Distribution

-Blackbucks can be found dominating some parts of Pakistan, India, and Nepal.
-Some population of these firm-framed animals lives in several parts of national parks and India sanctuaries.
+Blackbucks dominate some parts of Pakistan, India, and Nepal.
+Some of these firm-framed animals live in several parts of national parks and India sanctuaries.

 Some of the earliest protected areas include the Kaimur Wildlife Sanctuary, Gir Forest National Park, Kanha National Park, the Great Indian Bustard Sanctuary, Ranibennur Blackbuck Sanctuary, and more.